Chapter 1 – 3: New Places and New Faces

 Before Tyler settled in, he asked Chuckie about Mr. Blumberg’s problem.
 As it turned out, Mr. Blumberg’s wife had been a pretty good actress on Broadway, but he convinced her to stay home when they had Mark.
 She never forgave him.
 When Tyler’s mother moved to Wakefield, it brought back memories and rumor had it that it was tough on both of them and that she couldn’t look at him anymore.

 Chuckie indicated that it is harder to hate a guy when you see he has problems.
 Tyler said that he didn’t hate him anymore.
 But then he asked Chuckie if he had changed his mind about him.
 Chuckie said, “I’m crazy about you, I don’t know how I managed to live all these years without you.
 There is just one thing though.
 Try not to piss all over my floor”.
 (Page 151)

 Tyler knew Chuckie was wearing a big stupid smile, so he answered back, “Sure, Chuckie, as long as you promise not to throw up all over me”.
 (Page 151) At that Chuckie burst out laughing.

 Tyler felt that he was a pretty lucky kid.
 He already had three of the best friends anybody could want: Lymie, Mary Grace and Chuckie.

 Chapters 17 – 19:The Plan

-Chapter 18: When Tyler got to school, he saw Mark and Paul leaning against the wall looking cool and tough.
+Chapter 18: When Tyler got to school, he saw Mark and Jack leaning against the wall looking cool and tough.
 Surprising even himself, Tyler walked past them and smiled.
-Mark mumbled something to Paul, but Paul kept his eyes on his shoes.
+Mark mumbled something to Jack, but Jack kept his eyes on his shoes.